firesand/Gentoo-easy-install/README.md

 - **Intelligent Package Selection**: Only installs what's needed
 - **Optimized USE Flags**: Critical flags set for each desktop environment
 - **Efficient Disk Operations**: Smart partitioning and filesystem handling
+- **CPU-Specific Optimization**: Automatic detection and application of optimal compilation flags
+- **Performance Tools Integration**: Installs cpuid2cpuflags and resolve-march-native for hardware-specific tuning
+- **Kernel Performance Parameters**: Automatic addition of performance-tuning boot parameters
+- **Clear User Guidance**: Detailed help text explains exactly what optimization does and its benefits

 ## Attribution